Music

 Now we're getting into my middle age, and Dylan's as well.
 His voice is hoarse, tired.
 Even then, he sounded too old for this.
 I was crossing a bridge in Portland, Oregon, the one over the beautiful Willamette River that cleaves the city.
 It had been a long day of work, and my mind was crawling to slow.
 My head was in no place for extended narratives.

 Dylan's croaky gibberish hovered around the edge of my consciousness for the first six minutes of the song, until the music tensed up slightly and Dylan unrolled this tale, again calling me, somehow, to pay close attention.
-If "Isis" is a shaggy dog tale, this bit is like one of those stories-within-the-story you find in Gothic novels.

 This song details an exchange, real or not, that Dylan--lets assume the Dylan is the narrator for our own story telling purposes--has with a waitress in an otherwise unoccupied diner.
 This takes place in Boston, on what the narrator assumes (but does not know) is a holiday.
 Gypsy musicians, amirite?